-DEPARTMENT 3 SHEEP 4-H | FFA | GRANGE
+DEPARTMENT 3 SHEEP 4-H | GRANGE | FFA

-Superintendent: Wendi Kregger 509.629.1436 | Erin Peek 509.520.5324
+Superintendent: Wendi Kregger 509.629.1436

-All breeding animals must be owned by exhibitor for at least 60 days prior to the opening day of the fair.

-Animals shown in group classes must first have been entered and shown in individual classes.
+- All breeding animals must be owned by exhibitor for at least 60 days prior to the opening day of the fair. - Animals shown in group classes must first have been entered and shown in individual classes.
 Best Pair, Young Flock, and Get of Sire must be bred and owned by exhibitor.
 Market sheep must be shorn prior to the fair.
-They cannot be shown with more than 1⁄2 inch of wool.

-Animals may remain blanketed until their first class.
+They cannot be shown with more than 1⁄2 inch of wool. - Animals may remain blanketed until their first class.
 Following the show, animals may be blanketed between 8PM and 8AM or until the animals first class daily.
 If your animal does not have a class that day, the blanket must be removed by 8AM.
-All exhibitors are expected to groom and care for their animal(s) when at the Fair.
+All exhibitors are expected to groom and care for their animal(s) when at the Fair. - Do not enter Championship classes [ribbon only, no premium].